Fair platform work—Gig Economy

 - To provide workers with up-to-date and verified information on current costs of a gig, the Living Tariff Calculator has been launched in Kenya, Pakistan, Indonesia and India.
 The tool is based on the living wages database of the WageIndicator foundation and offers useful insights for workers, policy stakeholders and intermediary organisations.

 The Initiative has a strong focus on gender equality and maximising the potential of women workers.
-Special initiatives such as Mentorship & Peer-learning programme have been implemented to empower women workers and support their personal and professional growth.
+Special initiatives such as mentorship and peer-learning programme have been implemented to empower women workers and support their personal and professional growth.

 A range of other training formats and training of trainers are being organised to achieve sustainable and long-term impact through intermediary organisations such as worker unions and allied organisations, labor institutes, employment agencies and community-based organisations.